weiyangtham/wytham/content/home/about.md

 # Biography

 I am a Ph.D.
 Candidate in economics at The Ohio State University.
 My research lies at the intersection of labor economics and innovation, with implications for urban and public economics.
 I am also an R enthusiast.

-[Job market paper](/pdf/uncertainty.pdf)
+My job market paper is available [here](/pdf/uncertainty.pdf).
+I will be available for interviews at the 2019 ASSA Meetings in Atlanta.